Policies and Guidelines

 Wheelchairs will be sanitized between each use.

-Mia’s Family Center is temporarily closed.
+Mia’s Family Center is open.

 Strollers will be sanitized between each use.